0mgABear/typescript/readme.md

 - by clarifying the type we are working with, it restores access to all the different properties associated with the original type, instead of just the common methods when working with a union.
 - not necessarily the best code format

+## Inheritance :

+- extending properties to share
+- reminder: child must call a super() function to use parent methods

+## Abstract Classes:

+- can't be used to create an object directly -> can't create an instance of it
+- can only be used as a parent class
+- can contain real implementation for some methods
+- implemented methods can refer to other methods that don't exist yet
+- can make child classes promise to implement some other method
+- use abstract before the class, then declare the abstract properties within the class

+- If a child class has no constructor, no need to call super().

+## Interfaces VS Abstract Classes

+### Interfaces:

+- set up "contract" between classes
+- use when we have very different objects that we want them to work together
+- promotes loose coupling

+### Inheritance / Abstract Classes:

+- Sets up "contract" between classes
+- Use when trying to build up a definition of an object
+- Strongly couples classes together

 # Section 11 : Reusable Code

+Refresher:

+- npm init -y : package.json file
+- tsc --init : tsconfig file
+- npm install @types/node

+- fs.readFileSync : can read any type of file
+- encoding : what's the expected value
+- utf:8 : return a string

+## Using Enums:

+- enumerations : object that stores closely related values

 # Section 12 : Advanced Generics